Taxes & Finance

 All Articles

-The US has income tax treaties with over 65 countries.
-Learn how these treaties work and how to claim benefits on your return.
+The US has income tax treaties with 66 countries.
+Here's how they work, who qualifies, and the specific forms you need to claim benefits.

-Self-Employment Tax for Freelancers and Remote Workers Abroad
+Self-Employment Tax for American Freelancers and Remote Workers Abroad

 Key Resources

-Line-by-line instructions for claiming the Foreign Earned Income Exclusion and Foreign Housing Exclusion/Deduction (2025)
+Form and instructions for claiming the Foreign Earned Income Exclusion and Foreign Housing Exclusion/Deduction.